Sean Penn: Natural disasters

-Relief efforts following 2010 Haiti earthquake

 After the 2010 Haiti earthquake, Penn founded the J/P Haitian Relief Organization, which operated a 55,000 person tent camp.
-Before starting the organization, Penn had never visited Haiti and did not speak French or Creole.
-When asked for his comment on critics who questioned his experience, he said he hopes they "die screaming of rectal cancer”.
+Prior to founding the organization, Penn acknowledged he had never visited Haiti and did not speak French or Creole.
+When asked about critics who questioned his experience on Haiti, he said he hopes they "die screaming of rectal cancer".

-Due to his visibility as an on-the-ground advocate for rescue and aid efforts in the aftermath, Penn was designated by president Michel Martelly as Ambassador-at-Large for Haiti, the first time that a non-Haitian citizen has been designated as such in the country's history.
-Penn received the designation on January 31, 2012.
-In 2012, at the 12th World Summit of Nobel Peace Laureates, Penn received the Peace Summit Award.
+On January 31, 2012, due largely to his visibility as an on-the-ground advocate for rescue and aid efforts in the aftermath, Penn was designated by then Haitian president Michel Martelly as Ambassador-at-Large for Haiti, the first time a non-Haitian citizen has held the position in the country's history.
+Also in 2012, at the 12th World Summit of Nobel Peace Laureates, Penn was recognized with the Peace Summit Award.

-Pakistan
+Gender and sexual orientation

+On February 22, 2009, Penn received the Academy Award for Best Actor for the film Milk.
+In his acceptance speech, he said: "I think that it is a good time for those who voted for the ban against gay marriage to sit and reflect and anticipate their great shame and the shame in their grandchildren's eyes if they continue that way of support.
+We've got to have equal rights for everyone!"
+In 2022, Penn expressed his position on masculinity, saying, "I am in the club that believes that men in American culture have become wildly feminised...I don't think that [in order] to be fair to women, we should become them."
+He later told The Independent that "I think that men have, in my view, become quite feminised...There are a lot of, I think, cowardly genes that lead to people surrendering their jeans and putting on a skirt."

+International affairs

-Penn gained significant attention in the Pakistan media when he visited Karachi and Badin in 2012.
-On March 23, 2012, he visited flood-stricken villages of Karim Bux Jamali, Dargah Shah Gurio and Peero Lashari in Badin District.
-He was accompanied by U.S. Consul General William J. Martin and distributed blankets, quilts, kitchen items and other goods amongst flood survivors.
+Penn gained significant attention in Pakistan media when he visited Karachi and Badin in 2012.
+On March 23, 2012, accompanied by US Consul General William J. Martin, Penn visited flood-stricken villages in Karim Bux Jamali, Dargah Shah Gurio, and Peero Lashari in the Badin District, where he distributed blankets, quilts, kitchen items, and other goods to flood survivors.

-On March 24, 2012, Penn also visited Bilquis Edhi Female Child Home and met Pakistan's iconic humanitarian worker Abdul Sattar Edhi and his wife, Bilquis Edhi.
-He also laid floral wreaths and paid respect at the shrine of Abdullah Shah Ghazi.
+On March 24, 2012, during his visit to Pakistan, Penn visited Bilquis Edhi Female Child Home and met Pakistani humanitarian worker Abdul Sattar Edhi and his wife Bilquis Edhi and laid floral wreaths at the shrine of Abdullah Shah Ghazi in honor of him.

-Release of Jacob Ostreicher from Bolivian prison

-Penn is believed to have played a role in getting American entrepreneur Jacob Ostreicher released from a Bolivian prison in 2013, and was credited by Ostreicher for having personally nursed him back to health upon his release.
+Penn is also believed to have played a role in securing the release of American entrepreneur Jacob Ostreicher from a Bolivian prison in 2013, and was credited by Ostreicher for having personally nursed him back to health after his release.